 It is now confirmed that FHA is set to change its mortgage insurance on October 4th 2010.
-There is good news, and bad news.
-The good news is that the Up Front FHA Mortgage Insurance Premium is being reduced, but the bad news is that the monthly mortgage insurance is going up.
+There is good news and bad news.
+The good news is that the Up Front FHA Mortgage Insurance Premium is being reduced.
+The bad news is that the monthly mortgage insurance is going up.

 The Monthly Mortgage Insurance Premium (MMI) will increase from .55% to .90%.
 Using the above example, here is how those numbers would look: